AEGISnetInc/WildFHIR/ig/input/pagecontent/index.md

 ### About This Guide

-The AEGIS WildFHIR Community Edition R4 Implementation Guide defines the minimum conformance requirements for implementing optional operations on a FHIR R4 server.
+The AEGIS WildFHIR Community Edition R4 Implementation Guide defines the custom operations that have been implemented on the deployed AEGIS WildFHIR CE R4 server, http://wildfhir.aegis.net/r4, and can optionally be implemented on other FHIR R4 servers.

 #### Actors